trushitchauhan/AutoInject/README.md

-# DIAutoInjector
+# DIAutoInjector: Attribute-based Dependency Injection
-Auto dependency is package to make dependency injection attribute based, which register dependencies based on attributes, easy to manage and forget to mention dependencies in Startup.cs/Program.cs.
+Auto dependency is a package to make dependency injection attribute-based, which registers dependencies based on attributes, is easy to manage, and forgets to mention dependencies in Startup.cs/Program.cs.

 ## How to get started:
-### Register DIAutoInjector installer module into Startup.cs/Program.cs file:
+### Register the DIAutoInjector installer module into Startup.cs/Program.cs file:
 ```
 builder.Services.RegisterDIAutoInjector(ServiceLifetime defaultServiceLifetime = ServiceLifetime.Transient);
 ```
-> defaultServiceLifetime is parameter where you can define default scope of the dependencies to be registered.
+> defaultServiceLifetime is a parameter where you can define the default scope of the dependencies to be registered.

-### Apply [Injectable] attribute to dependency class and that will automatically register your dependency into IoC container.
-This will auto register your dependency into IoC container with defaultServiceLifetime scope which you mention in RegisterModule.
+### Apply [Injectable] attribute to the dependency class and that will automatically register your dependency into the IoC container.
+This will auto-register your dependency into the IoC container with the defaultServiceLifetime scope which you mention in RegisterModule.
 ```
 public interface IHelper
 {